 Many farmers are reluctant to feed a higher plane of nutrition believing that the increased milk solids cause scouring.
 However, studies show that looser faeces when feeding more milk solids does not usually mean a calf has a disease.
 Liang et al. (2016) showed although calves fed a higher plane of nutrition had higher faecal scores than those fed a restricted diet, there was no difference in the faecal dry matter content.
 There was no difference in energy digestion and protein digestion and retention were higher in those calves fed more milk solids.

 The benefits of a high plane of nutrition for average growth, development, resilience to disease and lactation performance are well documented.
 Nutritional diarrhoea may occur if certain nutrients like lactose are oversupplied so it is vital to focus on the quality and formulation of the milk replacer to ensure it is suitable to feed at high levels.

-To help improve your calf rearing enterprise, get in touch with the NWF Youngstock Team on 0800 756 2787, or click HERE.
+To help improve your calf rearing enterprise, please get in touch on 0800 756 2787, or click HERE.